cellear/sd-contentful/docs/learning/contentful.md

 - ✅ How to query entries by content type
 - ✅ How to transform Contentful entries to our Tip interface
 - ✅ How to handle errors (API unavailable, rate limits)
+- ✅ How to use the adapter in real UI components (WP03)

 ### Rich Text Rendering